How to Network for Consulting

 4. Coming unprepared

 Finding someone with a similar background and then getting them to accept a meeting is only the very, very beginning of networking for consulting.
 If you’ve started early, then the first meeting will primarily be for getting to know each other.
-Even then, you should come with topics to talk about and thoughtful questions.
+Even then, you should come up with topics to talk about and thoughtful questions.
 A consultant’s time is valuable and one way that you can show you recognize this is by making the most of every second.

 Also, the questions you ask will be clear indicators of how prepared you are.
 They’ll know how much you looked into their background, the firm, the industry, and the recruiting process based on the topics you choose to talk about.

 Emilie W. is an MBA Candidate at Harvard Business School.
-She was accepted as a deferred applicant her senior year in college, and worked at Oliver Wyman before matriculating.
+She was accepted as a deferred applicant her senior year in college and worked at Oliver Wyman before matriculating.
 She is passionate about helping you shape the future you want!
 Book a FREE intro call with Emilie today!

 Browse the rest of our consulting coaches here.